chrissimpkins/cinder/docs/index.md

 The link appears at the upper right hand corner of your site.

+### Toggle the search link

+A search link is provided in the upper right of the header by default.
+Toggle thesearch link on and off by including 'include_search' in the 'mkdocs.yml' file

+<pre><code class="yaml">extra:
+    include_search: false</code></pre>

 ### License Declaration and Link

 The Cinder theme displays your license declaration in the footer if you include a `copyright` field and define it with the text (and optionally the HTML link) that you would like to display: